xkevinlu/my-gridsome-site/blog/0725-platypus.md

 ---
-title: What a platypus can teach us about the job search
+title: What a platypus can teach us about finding our ideal job
 date: 2020-07-25
 author: Kevin
 excerpt: Value in the unique intersection of skills